Janice's Favorite Historical Mysteries

-NOTE: This list does not pretend to be based on literary merit or critical acclaim -- it merely contains books that I personally like!
+NOTE: I do not pretend that these lists for historical and contemporary mysteries are based on literary merit or critical acclaim -- they merely contain books that I personally like!

 (To find out the order of a mystery series, I highly recommend the Stop, You're Killing Me site, through which you can look up a mystery series by author or by character name.)